al2me6/evanescence/evanescence_web/src/ui/help.md

 The main visualization on the left side (or top) of your screen is a point cloud that simulates what you might find if you tried to determine the location of an electron in that orbital a large number of times.
 The denser and larger the points are, the more likely it is that the electron will be found at that location.

 The size of the point corresponds to the magnitude of the wavefunction at that point.
-In the Real and Hybrid modes, the color of the point corresponds to the value of the wavefunction – red is large (relatively speaking) and positive, blue is large and negative, white is near zero.
+In the Real, Hybrid, and MO modes, the color of the point corresponds to the value of the wavefunction – red is large (relatively speaking) and positive, blue is large and negative, white is near zero.
 In Complex mode, color corresponds to [complex phase](https://en.wikipedia.org/wiki/Argument_(complex_analysis)).

 ### Common problems